trpouh/preacher/README.md

 which results in the following output (shortened for better readability):

 ```
-hey there stranger! congratulations to your first successful worship.
+Hey there stranger!
+Congratulations to your first successful worship.

 psalm with id n/a was successful: ok